isovera/foia-api-enhancements/docroot/modules/custom/foia_autocalc/README.md

 this field value if it exists on the same entity as the field being configured.
-For example, if the field being calculated is attached to a paragraph item and the addend field's "This entity" checkbox is checked, the auto-calculation will only use the addend field value that exists on the same paragraph item as the calculated field.
+For example, if the field being calculated is attached to a paragraph item and the addend field's "This entity" checkbox is checked, the auto-calculation will only use addend field values that exist on the same paragraph item as the calculated field.